HoneyHoneyTeam/ESP32.Marauder.Double.Barrel.5G.by.ESP32.C5/README.md

 > [!NOTE]
 > - Batch 1 units will be available to order on [Tindie](https://www.tindie.com/products/honeyhoneytrading/esp32-marauder-double-barrel-5g/) from 29 Oct 2025, and will ship out on Friday 31 Oct 2025
+>
+> - 03 Nov 2025 - One quick update - Marauder 1.8.7 version with system freeze when using Micro SD card and how to solve it. -  Anson C. @ Honey Honey Team.
-> - Two major updates — instructions on revising a bricked device and updating the ESP32-C5 firmware — have been added on 01 Nov 2025 by John @ Honey Honey Team.
+> - 01 Nov 2025 - Two major updates — instructions on revising a bricked device and updating the ESP32-C5 firmware - by John @ Honey Honey Team.
-> - First version of this Manual: 28 Oct 2025 by Anson C. @ Honey Honey Team
+> - 28 Oct 2025 - First version of this Manual - by Anson C. @ Honey Honey Team
+>
 > - All procedures and descriptions related to the Flipper Zero herein were validated using Momentum Firmware, version < MNTM-010 30-04-2025 >.

 <br/>